Asymptotic representations and q-oscillator solutions of the graded Yang-Baxter equation related to Baxter Q-operators: L-operators from FRT realization of the quantum affine superalgebra

 Now \eqref{solI} defines an evaluation map from the q-superYangian to the contracted algebra.
 Let us calculate the actions of generators on the vacuum defined by

 They lead

 In particular for $I=\{1,2,\dots,n \} \subset \{1,2,\dots, M+N \}$, we find

-Thus the corresponding representation is the highest weight representations of the q-superYangian with the highest weight vector $|0 \rangle $ and the highest weight given by \eqref{highestweightos}.
+Thus the corresponding representation is a highest weight representation of the q-superYangian with the highest weight vector $|0 \rangle $ and the highest weight given by \eqref{highestweightos}.
 In addition, the ratio of the eigenvalues $\nu_{i}(x)$ of $L_{ii}(x) $ on $|0 \rangle $ is $ \nu_{i}(x)/\nu_{i+1}(x)=1-x^{-1}\delta_{n,i}$ for $1 \le i \le M+N-1$.
 This is a kind of Drinfeld rational fraction\footnote{Here the spectral parameter $x$ came from ${\mathcal B}_{-}$.
 To interpret it as the one from ${\mathcal B}_{+}$, we have to replace $x$ with $x^{-1}$.} introduced in \cite{HJ11}.
 The finite dimensional representations of the quantum affine algebras are characterized by the Drinfeld polynomials.
 In contrast, q-oscillator representations given as limits of the Kirillov-Reshetikhin modules \footnote{The q-characters or the T-functions for the Kirillov-Reshetikhin modules solve the T-system for $MN=0$ \cite{KNS93} and for $MN \ne 0$ \cite{T97}.} of the Borel subalgebra of the quantum affine algebras are characterized by the Drinfeld rational fractions.
-For the other sets $I$, the highest weight condition \eqref{hwcon} will have to be changed since they should be interpreted as representations permuted by automorphisms of $U_{a}(\hat{gl}(M|N))$.
+One may regard \eqref{highestweightos}-\eqref{hwcon} as a new definition of this type of representations in the FRT formulation, which seems to be unknown in the literatures.
+For the other sets $I$, the highest weight condition \eqref{hwcon} will have to be changed since they should be interpreted as representations permuted by automorphisms of $U_{q}(\hat{gl}(M|N))$.
 Let us consider a renormalized L-operator

 for the q-superYangian shifted by the automorphisms \eqref{shiftconst} and \eqref{shiftL}.
 The latter corresponds to

 in \eqref{shiftgl}-\eqref{shift-pre-gl}.
 For an evaluation representation based on the map \eqref{rll-ev1} and the highest weight representation of $U_{q}(gl(M|N))$ with the highest weight